-- Financial engineering students have the opportunity to participate in client-based projects through the Engineering and Industrial Applied Mathematics Clinic program.
+- Financial engineering students have the opportunity to participate in client-based projects through the Engineering & Computational Mathematics Clinic program.

 - MSFE alumni go on to leadership roles in some of the most prominent financial firms and companies in the world, such as Goldman Sachs, Barclays, AIG, Blackrock, Western Asset Management, and the Capital Group.